sir-maniac/GreenWithEnvy2/README.md

 I don't have a lot of time, so feel free to fork and release if you feel you have more time to devote to this project.

-> **Note:** As this is a new fork, the infomration below may not be up-to-date, as it is copied from the original project.
+> **Note:** As this is a new fork, the information below may not be up-to-date, as it is copied from the original project.

 ## 💡 Features
 <img src="/data/icons/hicolor/48x48@2x/apps/com.leinardi.gwe.png" width="96" align="right" hspace="0" />